Rural Homes

 Survey and Planning Costs

 Basic surveys cost £99-£250 plus VAT.
-Comprehensive residential surveys range £250-£600 plus VAT.
+Full residential surveys range £250-£600 plus VAT.
 Commercial surveys start from £600 plus VAT.
 Virtual or remote identification is often offered free of charge.
 Insurance-Backed Guarantee premiums add £56-£75.
-Knotweed indemnity insurance represents a one-off cost of £200-£500.
+Knotweed indemnity insurance is a one-off cost of £200-£500.

 Professional Qualifications and Contractor Selection

 The CSJK (Certificated Surveyor in Japanese Knotweed) qualification is provided by the Property Care Association.
-This demonstrates competence in assessing infestations, providing treatment advice and producing reports for property transactions.
+It shows competence in assessing infestations, providing treatment advice and producing reports for property transactions.
 All PCA Invasive Weed Group members must employ CSJK-qualified lead surveyors.
 The examination includes written, identification and oral components.

 NPTC and City & Guilds pesticide certifications form the foundation for practical work.
-PA1 covering Principles of Safe Handling is the mandatory foundation module covering legislation, PPE, storage, COSHH and disposal.
-PA6 for Hand Held Applicators is required for anyone applying pesticides using hand-held equipment.
+PA1 (Principles of Safe Handling) is the mandatory foundation module covering legislation, PPE, storage, COSHH and disposal.
+PA6 (Hand Held Applicators) is required for anyone applying pesticides using hand-held equipment.
 PA6AW provides additional certification for work near water, which requires Environment Agency approval.
 PA6INJ certifies operatives for stem injection equipment.

-BASIS Registration maintains a register of trained advisors demonstrating annual Continuing Professional Development in pesticide handling.
+BASIS Registration maintains a register of trained advisors who demonstrate annual Continuing Professional Development in pesticide handling.

 Property Care Association Standards